jilljenn/tryalgo/README.md

 Most snippets from the book are within 76 columns (French version) or 75 columns (English version, to be released soon).

-We follow PEP8 (`pycodestyle`):
+Our code is checked:

-    make pycodestyle
+    make pycodestyle  # PEP8

-Thanks to Xavier Carcelle, we are also following `pylint`:

 	make pylint

-As of November 24, 2019, our pylint score is 10/10.

 ## Found a bug?